Lyle-zhang/literature/README.md

 - Di Blasi, Colomba, and Carmen Branca.
 "Temperatures of wood particles in a hot sand bed fluidized by nitrogen."
 Energy & fuels 17.1 (2003): 247-254.

+## Diego2003
+Correlation for devolatilization time that considers moisture content within a wood particle.
+Refer to Equations 2-7 in the paper for more details.
+- De Diego, L. F., et al. "Effect of moisture content on devolatilization times of pine wood particles in a fluidized bed."
+Energy & fuels 17.2 (2003): 285-290.

 ## Churchill1974
 Correlations from section "Functions Which Cross One Limiting Solution".
 Plots should be same as in Figures 9 and 10 on page 41.
 - Churchill, Stuart W., and R. Usagi.
 "A standardized procedure for the production of correlations in the form of a common empirical equation."
 Industrial & Engineering Chemistry Fundamentals 13.1 (1974): 39-44.